Thank You Page Tracking With Google Tag Manager

 - Is that address unique?

-- If yes, can users just navigate to that page without actually submitting a form?
-If the answer to the last question is no, then you can create a pageview trigger which fires only on that success page.
-Tip: you can always check your Google Analytics Behavior flow reports to see whether users access success page from different locations of your website.
-Your goal here is to avoid accidental visits of success (a.k.a.
-“Thank you” page) as much as possible.
+- If yes, can users navigate to that page without submitting a form?
+If the answer to the last question is no, you can create a pageview trigger that fires only on that success page.
+Tip: You can always check your Google Analytics Path Exploration reports to see whether users access the success page from different locations of your website.
+Your goal here is to avoid accidental visits to the success (a.k.a.
+“Thank you”) page as much as possible.

-Now let’s create a trigger which fires only on success page.
+Now, let’s create a trigger that fires only on the success page.

 - Go to Triggers in Google Tag Manager

-- Choose trigger type – Pageview and Some page views
+- Choose trigger type – Pageview.
+You’ll need to set conditional firing, so select the Some page views option.

 - If the visitor is redirected to https://www.example.com/form/thankyou.html, then you can set one of the following rules for this trigger: